nhoyt/nav-menu-example/README.md

 ## To Do

-* When focus leaves a submenu, close that submenu
-* When focus leaves the menu system, closeAllSubmenus
-* When user clicks on page outside of the menu system, closeAllSubmenus (same condition?)
+x When focus leaves a submenu, close that submenu x When focus leaves the menu system, closeAllSubmenus x When user clicks on page outside of the menu system, closeAllSubmenus (same condition?)
 * Arrow keys: down/up moves within submenu; right/left moves to next or previous parent menu.